What are cockroaches?

 Where will I find cockroaches?

 These ancient insects have been able to thrive because of their ability to adapt.
 Unfortunately, this means that cockroaches can live in a multitude of both indoor and outdoor environments.
 Outside, cockroaches live in wooded areas, gardens, in garbage piles, around drains, and in sewers.
 These locations are often close to the outside of homes and businesses, providing them with easy access inside.
-Cockroaches that do get in tend to choose damp, dark areas to hide, out of sight of people.
+Cockroaches that do get in tend to choose damp, dark areas to hide where they can be out of sight of people.
 These locations include under sinks, in kitchen drawers and cabinets, in wall voids near pipes, and bathrooms.

 How do I get rid of cockroaches?

-Dedicated to providing our residential and commercial customers with effective pest control solutions, Evolve Pest Control will solve all of your Texas, Nevada, and St. George, Utah property's pest problems.
-With an extensive service area covering Dallas/Fort Worth and the Las Vegas Metro, our trained and experienced service technicians perform thorough inspections and advanced treatments to eliminate pests and prevent them from returning.
+Dedicated to providing our residential and commercial customers with effective pest control solutions, Evolve Pest Control will solve all of your Texas, Nevada, and St. George, Utah property’s pest problems.
+Our trained and experienced service technicians perform thorough inspections and advanced treatments to eliminate pests and prevent them from returning.
 Our goal is to offer our customers high-quality services that are affordable and eco-friendly, helping them to maintain a pest-free home or business.
 To request your free quote and get started with your service, contact Evolve Pest Control today!

 How can I prevent cockroaches in the future?